fideus-labs/ome-ngff-scientific-ai/README.md

 Open the floor:
 - "What questions do you have?"
 - "Anyone have a specific use case you want to discuss?"
+- "How much time is a postdoc going to spend on the next 50 images?"

 Be ready for common questions:
 - Performance compared to other formats